-We will update the Q&A, whenever needed.
-If you have questions, please write firstname.lastname@example.org
+We will continue update the Q&A for Academic Year 2021-2022.
+If you have questions, please write email@example.com

 SIPA CALENDAR FOR 2020-2021

 Q: Is SIPA operating on the three-semester schedule described by President Bollinger?

-No. SIPA will offer its full (standard) curriculum in Fall 2020 and Spring 2021, allowing students to complete their coursework in the usual timeframe.
+SIPA will offer its full (standard) curriculum in Fall 2020 and Spring 2021, allowing students to complete their coursework in the usual timeframe.
 SIPA will not utilize the Summer semester for coursework for its four-semester programs (MIA, MPA, MPA-DP).
-Students in the MPA in Economic Policy Management should contact their Program staff for details about Summer 2021.
-There are no changes to SIPA’s Fall calendar, which will begin on September 8th.
+Students in the MPA in Economic Policy Management program should contact their Program staff for details about Summer 2021.
+There were no changes to SIPA’s Fall calendar, which began on September 8th.
 Spring semester, however, will start one week earlier than usual, on January 11th, and end on April 26th.

 Q: When is Commencement 2021?

 FALL 2020 & SPRING 2021 COURSES: ONLINE and HYBRID

-UPDATED Q: What will classes look like for Fall 2020?
+Q: What will classes look like for Spring 2021?

-SIPA will offer a total of 245 courses this Fall (including courses with multiple sections) – equivalent to the number and scope of courses offered in Fall 2019.
+SIPA will offer more than 200 courses this Spring (including courses with multiple sections) – equivalent to the number and scope of courses offered in Spring 2020.
 All courses will be taught online for the entire semester.
-Nearly 25% of courses will be taught in Hybrid mode, which means professors will use SIPA HyFlex classroom to teach students simultaneously online and in-person.
-Courses are identified in SIPA Google Doc (here) as either ‘Online Only’ or ‘Hybrid’.
+Nearly 30% of lectures and seminars will be taught in Hybrid mode, which means professors will use SIPA HyFlex classroom to teach students simultaneously online and in-person.
+Lectures and seminars are identified (here) as either ‘Online Only’ or ‘Hybrid’.

 Two underlying commitments guided the decision to offer both Online and Hybrid courses: First, SIPA is committed to provide options that conform with public health regulations and allow students to choose the educational mode that best suits their individual circumstances.
 Second, SIPA is committed to ensure that, regardless of whether students take courses Online or Hybrid, their educational experience is of similarly high quality.